Top MTB Pedals for the Ultimate Ride

 Race Face Chester

-The value king.
+The Race Face Chester is the value king.
 Nylon composite construction survives rock strikes that would destroy cheaper plastics.
 Wide platform with replaceable pins.
 Works for everything from trail riding to park laps.

 Heavy compared to metal options, but the price difference buys a lot of forgiveness.
 Good first flat pedal or backup pair.